-Save as set out above, there has been no alteration in the share capital of any of our subsidiaries during the Track Record Period.
+Save as set out above, there has been no alteration in the share capital of any of our subsidiaries within the two years immediately preceding the date of this document.

 B. FURTHER INFORMATION ABOUT OUR BUSINESS

 1. Summary of Material Contracts